Some Ballroom morsels!

 Social Rhythm (Social Foxtrot)

-This is one of the most useful dances you will ever learn!
-This is always taught at the Beginners class and is probably the easiest to pick up.
-I teach it at Foxtrot tempo but you can dance it a Quickstep tempo or even to Tango music.
-At Foxtrot speed it saunters along rather nicely and is ideal for small or overcrowded dance floors, always useful for weddings or functions.
+This is always taught at the Beginners class and is probably the easiest Ballroom dance to pick up.
+I teach it at Foxtrot tempo but you can dance it at Quickstep tempo or even to Tango music.
+At Foxtrot speed it saunters along and is ideal for small or overcrowded dance floors, always useful for weddings or functions.

 Social Rhythm timing: 4 beats per bar - 28 to 42 bars per minute - count in slows & quicks